mkj3085003/2025_Notes/pages/Part 1.md

 					- 巩固
 			- #### Q
-				- What languages can you speak?
+				- What languages can you speak? collapsed:: true
 					- As a **bilingual**, I **am fluent in** both Chinese and English.
 					- Mandarin[ˈmændərɪn] Chinese is my **mother tongue**, so I definitely **have mastery over精通** it.
 					- As for English, although I am not **as fluent as native speakers**, I still consider myself ==competent[ˈkɒmpɪtənt]有能力的== enough to communicate with people from different countries.
+				- What languages would you like to learn in the future?
+					-
 -